Fearless DUI Lawyers in Columbia, SC

 Why You Should Hire a Lawyer if Charged With a DUI

 If you plan to fight your DUI charge in court, hiring a DUI lawyer is a must.
-You will need the advice and help from a specialist in DUI law to put together an effective defense and counter the evidence brought against you.
+You will need advice and help from a specialist in DUI law to put together an effective defense and counter the evidence brought against you.
 Even if you intend to enter into a plea bargain or simply plead guilty it is in your best interest to have an attorney take a look at your case so you can make an informed decision.

 Our attorneys will take the time to learn the details of your case in order to determine what your options are.
 Each DUI case has unique factors, and this can lead to niche laws and obscure rulings that may benefit your particular circumstances.
 We will also look at some of the most common areas where evidence may be disallowed including: